KingstonRainsworthCS/OSU-ALS145-Kingston/README.md

 * 10 Steps to Earning Awesome Grades Chapers: Intro, 1, 3, & 8

 ### Day 1 notes

+Ice breakers

 ### Day 2 notes

+Group meeting, finish draft for group contract

 ### Day 3 notes

+#### Locus of control

+Relates to how much control a person believe their abilities to affect events around them.

+Internal locus of control students believes success and failure lies within self rather than without (external), and thus is more likely to be successful

+Developed in 1966, by Rotter

+Internal locus + :

+Generally more successful, work hard, less likely to be influenced, take Responsibility

+Internal locus - :

+External Locus + :

+Good team player, can let go of stress, happier

+How to internalize locus:

+* set goals
+* develop your problem solving skills
+* care for self-talk

+Xinyue - more internal - internal locus more eager for success and result-driven Alvin - change overtime - emphasis on adaptability of control when you grow older